 15% of the CIL monies collected will be given to the local area or parish councils where they exist, for use on local infrastructure

 5% of the CIL monies collected are used to fund some of the costs of the administration of CIL

 To make sure that the levy is used transparently, charging authorities (the Council) must prepare short reports on the levy that give information for the previous financial year.
 These reports will set out how much revenue from the levy has been received, what it has been spent on and how much is left:

-Parish Councils must also provide an annual report of their neighbourhood receipts and expenditure.
+Parish Councils (known as local councils) must also provide an annual report of their neighbourhood receipts and expenditure.
 These should be published on the parish council websites.
-Copies may also be published on these pages as they are available.

 CIL Revised Regulation 123 List